One Day in Venice: Best Itinerary, Map, Tips & Guide

 An image of Doge's place taken from the Venice lagoon

-Walk along the Riva degli Schiavoni and you’ll come to St Mark’s Square, the most famous Piazza in Italy, if not the world.
-Home to some of Venice’s most impressive historical buildings, the square gets very busy so it’s advised to get there early to enjoy everything on offer without the larger crowds which congregate later in the day.
+Walk along the Riva degli Schiavoni, and you’ll come to St Mark’s Square, the most famous Piazza in Italy, if not the world.
+Home to some of Venice’s most impressive historical buildings, the square gets very busy, so it’s advised to get there early to enjoy everything on offer without the larger crowds that congregate later in the day.

-The square is lined with fancy stores, (overpriced) cafĂ©s and eateries and in the furthest corner from the water is the Museo Correr which houses objects and works of art that reflect Venetian culture, history and art.
+The square is lined with fancy stores, (overpriced) cafĂ©s, and eateries.
+In the furthest corner from the water is the Museo Correr, which houses objects and works of art that reflect Venetian culture, history, and art.
 The Correr Museum entrance is included in your Doge’s Palace ticket.

 Built by the Venetians in 820 and consecrated in 832, St Mark’s Basilica takes its name from the remains of the Saint preserved inside.
-In 828 merchants from Venice stole the body of St Mark the Evangelist, and transported the body via ship, but the ship was hit by a storm.
+In 828, merchants from Venice stole the body of St Mark the Evangelist and transported it via ship, but the ship was hit by a storm.
 The legend goes that St Mark appeared to the captain and told him to lower his sails, thus saving the ship.

 When Constantinople was defeated in the Fourth Crusade, many treasures made their way to Venice and were installed in the basilica.
 The four bronze Horses of Saint Mark, also known as the Triumphal Quadriga or Horses of the Hippodrome of Constantinople, are just one example of the many treasures that came from Constantinople.

-The church is also home to the high altar table Pala d’Oro, considered one of the most amazing works of the Byzantine era and the jewel in the crown of the Basilica.
+The church is also home to the high altar table Pala d’Oro, considered one of the most impressive works of the Byzantine era and the jewel in the crown of the Basilica.

-Another of Venice’s most popular attractions, it’s advisable to book your fast-track entry and audio guide for St Mark’s Basilica online in advance of your visit.
+Another of Venice’s most popular attractions, St Mark’s Basilica, is best visited with a fast-track entry and audio guide booked online in advance.

 An image of St Mark's Basilica again a blue sky

-In fact, the view was so good that the campanile was used in 1609 by Galileo to demonstrate his telescope to the Doge!
+In fact, the view was so good that Galileo used the campanile in 1609 to demonstrate his telescope to the Doge!

-In 1902 the campanile suddenly collapsed as a result of bad construction work and it was agreed that the tower should be rebuilt exactly as it was.
+In 1902, the campanile suddenly collapsed due to bad construction work.
+It was agreed that the tower should be rebuilt exactly as it was.
 The rebuild started in 1903, and the campanile was re-opened in 1912.
-When visiting the tower, you get to the top by elevator, which only takes 30 seconds so there’s no need to climb a whole lot of stairs!
+When visiting the tower, you get to the top by elevator, which only takes 30 seconds, so there’s no need to climb a whole lot of stairs!

 An image of the red brick St Mark's Campanile clock tower and some of St Mark's Square